Arnold Wilson

 Sir Arnold Talbot Wilson (18 July 1884 – 31 May 1940) was a British soldier, colonial administrator, Conservative politician, writer and editor.
 Wilson served under Percy Cox, the colonial administrator of Mesopotamia (Mandatory Iraq) during and after First World War, including an Iraqi revolt in 1920.
-Wilson was the first Member of Parliament to die in action in the Second World War.
-He was killed while serving as an aircrew member at the advanced age of 55.
+On 31 May 1940 he was reported as missing, presumed killed, while serving as an aircrew member at the advanced age of 55.

 In the 1930s, Wilson drew controversy for expressing support for Francisco Franco and sympathy for Nazi Germany, albeit he privately expressed disgust after visiting a concentration camp in 1936.
 During the war, he volunteered to fight, saying "I have no desire to shelter myself and live in safety behind the ramparts of the bodies of millions of our young men."

 Early life and career

 Wilson was born in 1884 and educated in England at Clifton College, where his father James Wilson was a headmaster.
 His elder half-sister was the leading civil servant Mona Wilson and his younger brother was the tenor Sir Steuart Wilson.

 Wilson (aka "A.T.") was tall and strong.
-He began his military career as an army officer 19 August 1903, having been awarded the King's Medal and sword of honour at the Royal Military Academy Sandhurst, being commissioned on the Unattached List for the British Indian Army.
+He began his military career as an army officer on 19 August 1903, having been awarded the King's Medal and sword of honour at the Royal Military Academy Sandhurst, being commissioned on the Unattached List for the British Indian Army.
 After he spent a year attached to the 1st battalion the Wiltshire Regiment in India, he was appointed to the Bengal Lancers and posted to the 32nd Sikh Pioneers, on 18 December 1904.

 Wilson famously saved money travelling back to Britain on leave by working as a stoker to Marseille and then cycling the rest of the way.

 In 1904 he went to Iran as a lieutenant to lead a group of Bengal Lancers to guard the British consulate in Ahvaz and to protect the work of the D'Arcy Oil Company, which had obtained a sixty-year oil concession in Iran and was pursuing oil exploration in partnership with the Burmah Oil Company.

 In 1907 Wilson was transferred to the Indian Political Department and sent to the Persian Gulf, where he served as a political officer.
 Wilson oversaw the discovery of the first oil site in the Middle East, Masjid-i-Suleiman in 1908.
 While serving as a senior administrator and consul-general of Muhammerah (1909–11), he was put in charge of the Turko-Persian Frontier Commission.
 He looked like the traditional figure of the Indian Rebellion of 1857 in a top buttoned bright red tunic, the British Indian Army uniform.
 "His flashing eyes, his beetling eyebrows, his close-cropped hair, his biblical quotations", recalled Gertrude Bell, the British "Oriental Secretary".
 Wilson was a hard worker, a workaholic, who was tirelessly energetic, shifting mountains of paperwork.
 He inspired a younger colleague, Harry Philby, while Hubert Young, a favoured subordinate, found him domineering.